 - A practical, easy-to-read workbook is the basis for discussion within the streets.
+(You can download a copy of the Transition Streets workbook here.)
 The workbook has chapters on energy, water, food, transport and consumption & waste.
 Each chapter includes background information, ideas for action, ways to involve children, fun and thought provoking challenges, and further resources.

 - The thought provoking challenges highlight how we take many resources and the environment for granted.
 Examples of challenges include: using water from a bucket for a day, seeing how many cars the group can keep of the road for a week (e.g., by shopping together, carpooling) and putting 20 cents in a jar every time someone opens the fridge to see how much is collected by the end of the day (or week).
 Households choose which challenges they want to try, and the focus is on thinking about issues, having fun and building community.

 - Streets are encouraged to craft creative responses that help them become more sustainable.
 Each month focuses on one of aspect of sustainability and the streets are invited to think about how they can work together to make a difference.

 - Street events such as film nights, street parties and local food dinners help create interest in the street and bring neighbours together.
 One of the real benefits of the program is the strengthening of social capital within the neighbourhoods.

 The best thing has been feeling more connected with the neighbourhood and having a greater responsibility for the neighbourhood.
 I want to continue to learn and be part of a new sustainable initiative with the community.
 I want to learn from others and to share that information.
 My life has been enriched by being part of Transition Streets.
 (Transition Streets participant)

 An overall sense of safety was created… in one instance the students ran out of the house to protect a neighbour who was about to be assaulted.
 (Street contact)